TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 So of course, I was in the closet for a long time.
 Even though I always knew I was trans.

-One day, something happened to someone in our friendship group that shocked us all.
+One day, something happened to someone in our friendship group.
 It's not my story to tell, but it suddenly put a lot of things into perspective.
 We were all shell-shocked.

 That night, I stayed over at a friend's house, and I came out.
 It wasn't a big deal, and it went a thousand times better than I ever could have imagined.
 We're close friends to this day.